 New shakuhach for sale, pre-owned shakuhachi for sale.
 Made by traditional Japanese craftsmen of the highest caibre and background.
 Japanshakuhachi offers personal auditions of all flutes pictured on this website.
 Varying needs can be met, whether you are a Kinko, Tozan, Dokyoku, Myoan player, these flutes are responsive, well-tuned and yield beautiful tone color.Shakuhachi lessons and teaching. traditional Japanese bamboo flute,bamboo,shakuhachi,syakuhati, komuso,pentatonic,folkflute,Kinko,Tozan,Dokyoku,Hogaku,jinashi,jiari.

-David Yūdo Sawyer teaches beginner, intermediate and advanced students within the repertoire of Kyoto Mujuan dojo, which includes extensive honkyoku and sankyoku training, as well as traditional song and enka song of Japan.
-The chikumei shakuhachi name, Yūdo幽堂 means 'mystical temple' or 'ghostly shrine'.
+David Yūdo Sawyer teaches beginner, intermediate and advanced students within the repertoire of Kyoto Mujuan dojo, which includes classical honkyoku and sankyoku ensemble pieces.
+He received his jun-shihan title, Yūdo 幽堂 from Kurahashi Yodo II.
+It means 'mystical temple' or 'ghostly shrine'.

-David's wife, Yoko Hiraoka teaches Biwa, koto and shamisen, so together they offer a wide panorama of traditional Japanese music and instruments in their Japanese dojo home in Louisville Colorado, as well as via internet lessons.
+David's wife, Yoko Hiraoka teaches Biwa, koto and shamisen, so together they offer a wide panorama of traditional Japanese music and instruments at their home in Louisville Colorado, as well as teaching remotely via Skype.
 Yoko also teaches Japanese Tea Ceremony.
-Yoko has been performing concerts with Kurahashi Yodo II for almost 30 years, in Kyoto and the USA.
-Kurahashi's father was the performance partner to Yoko's string teacher, Saito Yoshiko, so the connections go way back to the 1950s, and across the world and across nationalities too.
+She has been performing with Kurahashi Yodo II for almost 30 years, in Kyoto and the USA.
+Kurahashi's father was the performance partner to Yoko's string teacher, Saito Yoshiko, so the connections go far back to the early 20th century, and across the world and across nationalities too.

-The original collection of honkyoku compositions collected by Jin Nyōdo in the 1930s forms the core of the transmitted pieces.
-These are beautiful solo shakuhachi masterpieces.
-They have titles such as: 'Fog over the misty ocean', 'Empty bell', 'Waterfall', 'Void' etc. These old honkyoku are exquisitely polished gems of music, and the relationship that develops between the student and each piece becomes charming, spiritual, personal and artistic.
-Many of the compositions have titles with Buddhist connotations: they were played historically by zen monks as part of their spiritual practice.
+The original myoan honkyoku compositions collected by Jin Nyōdo in the 1930s from all over Japan form the core of the transmitted pieces.
+They have titles such as: 'Fog over the Misty ocean', 'Empty Bell', 'Waterfall', 'Void' etc. These classical honkyoku are masterpieces of music and give a lifetime of joy to players and listeners alike.
+The relationship that develops between the student and each piece becomes charming, spiritual, personal and artistic.
+Many of the compositions have titles referencing Buddhist concepts.
+They were played historically by zen monks as part of their spiritual practice.

-As students progress they will also encounter folk music, ensemble sankyoku pieces and some modern works, including Enka popular song, which is great fun to play on shakuhachi.
+As students progress they will also encounter folk music, ensemble sankyoku pieces and some modern works, including Enka popular song,.

-Students are encouraged to relax, enjoy, and be happy with wherever they may be on their shakuhachi journey.
-Wherever they may be, they can be confident their teacher has been there too!
-David trains students to become deeply aware of the tone color of their sound and the available subtleties of embouchure shaping and efficient breath delivery.
-He approaches the shakuhachi experience as a moment of exquisite attention, where all one's faculties, both within and without are brought to a fine point of focus, in the service of good form.
-There are many layers of subtlety in the music and as the student builds skills and awareness, they can go deeper into the pieces naturally.
+Students are encouraged to become deeply aware of their sound and the available subtleties of embouchure shaping, dynamics and efficient breath delivery.
+The shakuhachi experience is that of a fine pointed focus in the service of beautiful music.
+There are many subtle techniques in the music and the student builds skills and awareness, to go deeper into the pieces naturally.